aleluca29/PDBachelorThesis/README.md

 # Parkinson Center: A Healthcare Mobile Application for Voice-Based Detection on Parkinson’s Disease Recognition

 ## Overview
-This project aims to develop a mobile application that uses audio classification technology to detect Parkinson’s disease.
-The application also includes educational section to help users learn about Parkinson’s disease.
+This project aims to develop a mobile application that uses audio classification to detect Parkinson’s Disease.
+The application also includes an educational section to help users learn about Parkinson’s Disease.

 ## Features

 - *Parkinson’s Disease Detection*:
-  - Record voice samples.
+  - Record voice audios.
   - Upload existing voice recordings.
   - Audio classification.
-  - Display analysis results and recommend professional help if needed.
+  - Display analysis results and recommend professional help if it is needed.
   - Book appointments with medical specialists if symptoms are detected.
   - View and manage booked appointments.